 I am committed to developing staff and supporting their wellbeing.
-We have two hours of CPD every week; no other meetings are held during the week.
-We use centralised resources to reduce planning.
+We have two hours of CPD every Wednesday; no other meetings are held during the week.
+We use centralised collaborative resources to support planning.
 Pastoral leaders oversee centralised detentions to free up other teaching staff.
 We have a two week October half term break.
-We are a lead school in the local area for the delivery of the ECT.